 Posted on 12th June 2016 by Fiona

-Rehabilitation Pilates has been specifically developed for use by physiotherapists.
-All of our instructors are both Charted Physiotherapists and are trained by the Australian Physiotherapy and Pilates Institute (APPI), which is the world leader in rehabilitation Pilates.
+Clinical (or Rehabilitation) Pilates has been specifically developed for use by clinically trained professionals, so physiotherapists or Sports Therapists.
+All of our instructors are either Charted Physiotherapists or Graduate Sports Therapists and are trained by the Australian Physiotherapy and Pilates Institute (APPI), which is the world leader in clinical Pilates.

-Rehabilitation Pilates exercises target the deep postural muscles of the tummy and spine to improve central ‘core stability’ & posture.
+Clinical Pilates exercises work to target the deep postural muscles of the tummy and spine.
 They also help improve spinal mobility, increase flexibility of the key trunk and leg muscle groups and improve body and postural awareness.
-This type of Pilates is particularly suitable for you if you suffer with back or neck pain or have suffered a specific injury.
+The classes help increase awareness of your body and improve your movement quality and control.
+This type of Pilates is particularly suitable for you if you suffer with back or neck pain or have suffered a specific injury or have a long standing condition such as arthritis.
 It is also a great way of preventing injuries or preparing for sport.

 People who come along to our Pilates classes tend to fall into one of 5 categories:

 - They’ve had an injury and have been seeing us for Physiotherapy.
 Once they are nearing recovery, they start with Pilates to both continue their recovery and help improve their physical ability to stop the injury coming back.

 - They have been advised to start Pilates by another health care practitioner (e.g. Consultant or GP) and want to join a Physio led class to make sure they have the right support in the class and adequately experienced Instructor.